shakacode/shakacode-website/_posts/2015-09-17-who-is-shaka-code.markdown

 ### 37 Signals

 Definitely listen to this interview of [David Heinemeier Hanson on The Changelog](http://5by5.tv/changelog/145) for some great thoughts on the influence of David and Ruby on Rails on the ShakaCode philosophy.
-[David Heinemeier Hansson: Geek of the Week](https://www.simple-talk.com/opinion/geek-of-the-week/david-heinemeier-hansson-geek-of-the-week/)
+Plus, see this article: [David Heinemeier Hansson: Geek of the Week](https://www.simple-talk.com/opinion/geek-of-the-week/david-heinemeier-hansson-geek-of-the-week/)

 ### Coding Horror